threenine/nostr-article-publish/README.md

 By the default the plugin is automatically configured to connect to a number of popular relays to enable publishing However, you can also update the plugin to use any of your preferred relays

-To configure your relays Toggle
+To configure your relays Toggle the relay configuration.
+This will reveal a panel, where you can edit and refresh the connections to the Relays.
+You can add additional relays you would like to connect too.

 ![Relay Configuration](images/relay-configuration.png)

 ## 📰  Publish Articles

+To publish articles you can simply click the Newspaper Icon that will appear in your Ribbon Tray on
 ![Publish Articles](images/publish.png)

 ![Publish](images/publishing.png)